p2panda/handbook/README.md

 What is in it?

 - **Decentralised Infrastructure for Self-Organized Events:** Let your festival unfold on its own.
-Every connected device can register venues, materials and ressources that can then be put together by everybody to plan and document a series of events.
+Every connected device can register venues, materials and resources that can then be put together by everybody to plan and document a series of events.
 - **Radical Authorization:** Just install a p2panda client to get started, no need to make an account, set a password, etc. Connect with other devices to start making plans together.
 Everybody starts out equally: Whether you are an organizer, performer or visitor is just decided by your actions and not determined by the type of account you have.
 - **Offline first:** Every device has its own copy of all information, which lets p2panda work independent of an Internet connection, obliterates a cloud infrastructure and creates an ephemeral archive for every participant. p2panda clients create a peer-to-peer network to exchange and sync information.
-- **Open Protocol:** Like to code? p2panda is an easy-to-extend protocol that records the connection of users, ressources and events.
+- **Open Protocol:** Like to code? p2panda is an easy-to-extend protocol that records the connection of users, resources and events.
 You can create a serendipity bot that occasionally creates random meeting events for your festival goers, or a hardware display with a live update of the festival schedule, or an archive bot that makes available a permanent copy of the festival on the world wide web or … just imagine.
 - **Warmth:** Computers make it easy to get carried away by their rigidly structured ways.
 However, every computer also contains an undeniable sparkle of pure chaos.
 We want to capture that spark to ignite a campfire for you to gather around and get cosy.

 ## Status Quo: October 2019